Gayaza High School: Hutchinson House

-"Hutch" as usually referred to by the students is located in the middle of the school.
-It is named after Sir Joseph and Lena Hutchinson who were staff of Namulonge Cotton Research Station that was located a few kilometers from the school.
-The Hutchinsons worked tirelessly with Pamela Goode, a teacher at the school then, to establish the school farm in 1954.
+"Hutch", as it is usually referred to by students, is located in the middle of the school.
+It is named after Sir Joseph Hutchinson and Lena Hutchinson, who were staff members of Namulonge Cotton Research Station, located a few kilometers from the school.
+The Hutchinsons worked tirelessly with Pamela Goode, then a teacher at the school, to establish the school farm in 1954.
 With this establishment, the school started the farm diet scheme in 1955.
 Hutchinson is the second largest house after Rhoda Nsibambi.
-Today, members of this house are called "Hutchites" and their theme colour is Purple.
+Today, members of this house are called "Hutchites" and their theme colour is purple.